hossamzee/geoqassim/readme.md

 - Handle exceptions in production, never show the enduser what happened.
 - Check the style of the control panel rows.
 - Do the control panel home page.
+- Consider deleting the photos whenever destroy method is being called.
+- Check form with the attribute files, they maybe do not need it.
+- Fix the URL to the admin homepage.

 ## DONE: